thegameofcode/hero/README.md

 ####End-point

 Provides abstraction about the publish interfaces to provide http/s services.
+End-points communicates synchronous or asynchronous with Wrokers to start the logic behind the service.

 ###Architecture communications